bsebhat/bsebhat.github.io/content/labs/01-template-archlinux-vm/05-test-clone.md

 ---
-title: 04 Test Clone
+title: 05 Test Clone
 type: docs
-prev: 03 Post Install
+prev: 04 Use networkd
 ---

 To test out the template, I'll clone it using the `virt-manager` program to create a new VM.